jfikar/fikbench/README.md

 This work is inspired by [Phoronix Test Suite](https://github.com/phoronix-test-suite/phoronix-test-suite) and alo uses its files, but I wanted something simpler.
 The main goal is to compare different compile optimizations available in [Gentoo](https://gentoo.org/), especially using [LTO optimizations](https://github.com/InBetweenNames/gentooLTO).
 But it can also be used for general purpose benchmarking.

 The env variable RUNS contains number of succesive timed runs of the benchmarked command.
 The average and standard deviation of time real (wall) and user (cpu) time are the displayed.
 The lower the better.
 If RUNS is not defined, it equals to 10.
+The ratio of user/real time is approximately equal to the number of used CPU cores.

 The env variable PROGRESS controlls, if the individual benchmarks display a progress bar.
 If it is unset, progress bar is displayed.
 When set to a value, e.g. PROGRESS=0, no progress bar is displayed as it is the case for the main script `fikbench`.